Cruise missile: France

 The French Force de frappe nuclear forces include both land and sea-based bombers with Air-Sol Moyenne Portée (ASMP) high-speed medium-range nuclear cruise missiles.
 Two models are in use, ASMP and a newer ASMP-Amelioré (ASMP-A), which was developed in 1999.
 An estimated 40 to 50 were produced.

 India

 India in 2017 successfully flight-tested its indigenous Nirbhay ('Fearless') land-attack cruise missile, which can deliver nuclear warheads to a strike range of 1,000 km.
 Nirbhay had been flight-tested successfully.

 Israel

 The Israel Defense Forces reportedly deploy the medium-range air-launched Popeye Turbo ALCM and the Popeye Turbo SLCM medium-long range cruise missile with nuclear warheads on Dolphin class submarines.

 Pakistan

-Pakistan currently has four cruise missile systems: the air-launched Ra'ad-I and its enhanced version Ra'ad-II; the ground and submarine launched Babur; ship-launched Harbah missile and surface launched Zarb missile.
+Pakistan currently has five cruise missile systems: the air-launched Ra'ad-I and its enhanced version Ra'ad-II as well as Taimoor; the ground and submarine launched Babur; ship-launched Harbah missile and surface launched Zarb missile.
 Both, Ra'ad and Babur, can carry nuclear warheads between 10 and 25 kt, and deliver them to targets at a range of up to 300 km and 450 km respectively.
 Babur has been in service with the Pakistan Army since 2010, and Pakistan Navy since 2018.